 This strategy aims to improve performance of our clinical trials ecosystem by working with precinct partners and industry for better process reliability and efficiency.
-Through AHIP, we will be a founding contributor to the Adelaide Clinical Trials Network (ACTN).
+We will be a founding contributor to the Adelaide Clinical Trials Network (ACTN).
 This network will create agile research partnerships and work closely with the Department of Health and Wellbeing to:

-- implement a standardised patient pre-consent process - help recruit research participants into clinical trials - implement clinical investigator training.
+- implement a standardised patient pre-consent - help recruit research participants into clinical trials - implement clinical investigator training.